What is conservation framing?

 How much does it cost to have a picture framed?

 It’s difficult to give an estimate, as the price will depend upon the frame you use, the size of the picture, the medium of the picture and it’s conservation needs.
 We stock over 300 mouldings, with options to suit every budget!
-The best thing to do is to visit us for a no obligation quote.
+The best thing to do is to visit or contact us for a no obligation quote.

 Can I get a picture remounted but re-use the frame it’s already in?